 It used to be that industry experts would talk about ways for companies to prevent a data security breach.
-But by the end of 2007, with the Privacy Rights Clearinghouse tally of exposed records blowing past 217 million, most were
+But by the end of 2007, with the Privacy Rights Clearinghouse tally of exposed records blowing past 217 million, most were instead talking about how to survive one.

 Indeed, data breaches have become such a common occurrence that some believe it's futile to even entertain the notion that a company could achieve 100% protection.
 A lot of the pessimism has centered around the massive breach retail giant TJX first disclosed in January.